ryl-tushar04/Stock-Movement-Analysis-Based-on-Social-Media-Sentiment/README.md

  #### How this works:
  1. The sensitive credentials (Reddit client ID, client secret, and user agent) are stored securely in `config.py`.
  2. `DataScraping.py` imports these credentials from `config.py` to initialize the Reddit API connection, keeping the sensitive information separate from the main logic.
- 3. Now, if you need to update the credentials, you can do so in `config.py` without having to modify the main script.
+ 3. Now, if you need to update the credentials, you can do so in `config.py` without modifying the main script.

 ----------